 - Preventing relapse

 Symptom resolution often occurs only after extended therapeutic work.
-The focus should not be on deficits but rather on patient resources—highlighting healthy aspects and skills within their personal context.
+The focus should not be on deficits but rather on patient resources—highlighting healthy aspects and skills.
 Approaches solely targeting symptom elimination typically lack long-term success.
 Since the goal is to foster autonomy and reduce external control, treatment should minimize outside regulation.
-For this reason, diets with strict eating regimens are not recommended.
+Therefore, we do not recommend diets with strict eating regimens.

-Inpatient therapy is also more effective than outpatient strategies because meals are directly supervised by professionals.
+In inpatient therapy, professionals directly supervise meals, making it more effective than outpatient strategies.
 Additionally, it is more structured and allows for holistic treatment of the disorder.

-Where possible and considering existing social interactions, involving the family is a key pillar of anorexia treatment and can provide significant support.
-Family therapy isn’t always necessary, but simply reassuring parents that the cause is often multifaceted and not their fault can be helpful.
+Parents and partners should be informed of this transparency policy.
+Where possible, involving the family is a key pillar of anorexia treatment.
+Family therapy isn’t always necessary, but simply reassuring parents that the cause of Anorexia is multifaceted and not their fault can be helpful.
 The family can contribute a lot to overcoming the illness.

 Depending on individual needs, creative therapy, animal-assisted therapy, mindfulness, body image group work, and social-pedagogical planning may be included.
 Before discharge, stress tests, such as therapeutic leave to the patient’s home environment, are crucial to practice applying clinic-learned skills in daily life and build confidence for the future.